-218. Collection of additional specific information on an intentional release provides a mechanism for 'closing the loop' in the risk analysis process and for verifying findings of the RARMP, by monitoring the specific indicators of harm that have been identified in the risk assessment.
+219. Collection of additional specific information on an intentional release provides a mechanism for 'closing the loop' in the risk analysis process and for verifying findings of the RARMP, by monitoring the specific indicators of harm that have been identified in the risk assessment.

-219. The term 'specific indicators of harm' does not mean that it is expected that harm would necessarily occur if a licence was issued.
+220. The term 'specific indicators of harm' does not mean that it is expected that harm would necessarily occur if a licence was issued.
 Instead, it refers to measurement endpoints which are expected to change should the authorised dealings result in harm.
-Should a licence be issued, the licence holder would be required to monitor these specific indicators of harm as mandated by the licence.
+The licence holder is required to monitor these specific indicators of harm as mandated by the licence.

-220. The triggers for this component of PRR may include risk estimates greater than negligible or significant uncertainty in the risk assessment.
+221. The triggers for this component of PRR may include risk estimates greater than negligible or significant uncertainty in the risk assessment.

-221. The characterisation of the risk scenario discussed in Chapter 2 did not identify any risks greater than negligible.
+222. The characterisation of the risk scenario discussed in Chapter 2 did not identify any risks greater than negligible.
 Therefore, they were not considered substantive risks that warranted further detailed assessment.
 Uncertainty is considered to be low.
 No specific indicators of harm have been identified in this RARMP for application DIR 196.
-However, specific indicators of harm may also be identified during later stages, e.g. following the consideration of comments received on the consultation version of the RARMP, or if a licence were issued, through either of the other components of PRR.
+However, specific indicators of harm may also be identified during later stages, through either of the other components of PRR.

-222. Conditions have been included in the licence to allow the Regulator to request further information from the licence holder about any matter to do with the progress of the release, including research to verify predictions of the risk assessment.
+223. Conditions have been included in the licence to allow the Regulator to request further information from the licence holder about any matter to do with the progress of the release, including research to verify predictions of the risk assessment.